George-Petrovski/image-repository/README.md

 # image-repository

-This is the image repository application using express for the backend server to handle requests and react for the front end to display the content
+This is a public image repository application using express for the backend server to handle requests and react for the front end to display the content

 I used Cloudinary as a image hosting container to store and retrieve the images